astropy/astropy/docs/fits/users_guide/users_verification.rst

 processing operations or corrupted while copying or storing the file on physical media.

-In order to avoid any impact on performance, by default PyFITS will not verify HDU checksums when a file is opened or generate checksum values when a file is written.
+In order to avoid any impact on performance, by default Astropy will not verify HDU checksums when a file is opened or generate checksum values when a file is written.
 In fact, CHECKSUM and DATASUM cards are automatically removed from HDU headers when a file is opened, and any CHECKSUM or DATASUM cards are